SpecFlowOSS/docs.specflow.org/specflowaccount.md

 **Important Note for Active Directory Approvals:** It might be possible, that your Active Directory admin needs to grant you and your team [permission to use the SpecFlow+ Runner](./adminconsent.md) due to your organizations’ Active Directory configuration.
 Learn more about admin consents [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-admin-consent-workflow).

 **Note for Build Agents:** These steps should not be necessary on a build server.
-If you are seeing the console output regarding a missing account on your build server, please [open a support request](https://support.specflow.org/hc/en-us/requests/new?_gl=1*xhyt1h*_ga*MTY5OTI0NzMxNy4xNjIyMDEzOTkw*_ga_BZ55XKTXC6*MTYyMzA1NjAyNS4zMi4xLjE2MjMwNTkxMzIuMA..&_ga=2.249510983.1114192995.1623048727-1699247317.1622013990) and let us know what build server you are using.

 ### SpecFlow+ LivingDoc